NajwaSqDAFT20/Housing_regression_casestudy/README.md

 * Understanding the factors/features that are responsible for higher property value >= $650K

 # Data Source:
 THe dataset for the project is provided by Ironhack.
-However, the dataset is publicly available on https://info.kingcounty.gov/assessor/DataDownload/default.aspx or on Kaggle https://www.kaggle.com/harlfoxem/housesalesprediction.
+However, the dataset is publicly available [here](https://info.kingcounty.gov/assessor/DataDownload/default.aspx) or on [Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction).
 The dataset contains information on historic house sale prices for 22,000 properties in Kingcounty, USA between 2014 and 2015.

 # Approach: